BDC Hamburger Icon

 There are two primary FSA categories:

-• Healthcare FSAs.
-A healthcare FSA (HFSA) is designed to help with personal medical expenses.
+• Healthcare FSAs: A healthcare FSA (HFSA) is designed to help with personal medical expenses.
 An HFSA allows an individual to set aside tax-free dollars to pay for specific medical costs.

 What is a dependent care FSA?

 A DCFSA is a job perk that can improve morale.
 It can also help prevent employee tardiness and workplace absenteeism, which in turn can increase productivity.
-With this benefit, your employees’ family care issues are less likely to interfere with their ability to show up on time or distract them at work.
+With this benefit, employees’ family care issues are less likely to interfere with their ability to show up on time or distract them at work.

 How does a dependent care FSA work?